mail2sada/Golang-Batch2/01_Overview/README.md

 5. ## Hello World in Golang

-    helloworld is best introduction to any programming language, Lets see below code snippet
+    helloworld is best introduction to any programming language, Let's see below code snippet
     <i><b>
     // helloworld.go
     // Few things to note